Damodar0204/Quantum-material/README.md

-# my-first-repo
-my first GitHub repo
+# ibm notes on quantum computing